 Batch 2 open comment deadline this week

 The OCCC released the first two batches of proposed rules in previous weeks.
 Batch 1, released in mid-January, focused on provisional licensing and testing standards.
 Batch 2, which was released Jan.
-24 and is open for public comment until Friday, focused on licensing for mobile and retail sports books, general wagering provisions, and equipment.
+24 and is open for public comment until Friday, focused on licensing for Ohio sportsbook apps and retail sports books, general wagering provisions, and equipment.

 Batch 2 revealed proposed application fees for Type A and Type B licenses.
 Type A licenses (online wagering) and mobile management providers have a proposed cost of $150,000.
 Type B (brick-and-mortar) licenses and management service providers have a proposed cost of $20,000.
 Licensing fees were set at $500,000 for sports organizations, $1 million for non-sports organizations, and $100,000 for Type B licenses.